I think you will agree with me when I say:

 It’s important that your site is based on the WordPress platform as we are going to be using a membership plugin to take care of all of the back end stuff that is required for the running of membership sites.

-JustHost offers a one click installer for WordPress if you get stuck.
+A2Hosting offers a one click installer for Wordpress if you get stuck.

 In the search box type: ‘S2member’ and click search